silvernine209/Google-AI-Open-Images-Object-Detection-Track/README.md

 * YoloV3
 * etc.

+## Project Intro/Objective
+Goal of the competition was to build an algorithm that detects objects using 1.7 million image dataset.
+There were total of 500 classes of objects which were thoroughly annotated in the given dataset.
 ### TechnologiesObtaining Dataset
 **Dataset Download :** [[Link1]](https://www.figure-eight.com/dataset/open-images-annotated-with-bounding-boxes/) [[Link2]](https://github.com/cvdfoundation/open-images-dataset#download-images-with-bounding-boxes-annotations)
 **Insights and Explanation on Dataset :** [Open Images Dataset v4](https://storage.googleapis.com/openimages/web/index.html)